-Zahida actively lobbies for immigration reform by preparing representations to the South African Department of Home Affairs on new and proposed legislative changes, including the amendments to South African immigration legislation in May 2014, where she advised various business chambers and professional bodies on their submissions to government.
-She previously served on a panel of specialist advisors to the Minister of Home Affairs.
+She actively lobbies for immigration reform by preparing representations to the South African Department of Home Affairs on new and proposed legislative changes, including the current draft Critical Skills List 2021.
+She has previously advised various business chambers and professional bodies on their submissions to government in relation to proposed legislative changes.

-- AILA (American Immigration Lawyers Association) (Las Vegas, 2016 and Maryland, 2015)
+- AILA (American Immigration Lawyers Association) Global Migration Section (annually since 2013)

-Zahida is recognised as a leading/recommended lawyer by:
+She is recognised as a leading/recommended lawyer by:

 - Business Women’s Association’s Regional Business Achiever Award 2016 – Professional category

-- Who’s Who Legal 2017, 2016 – Immigration (South Africa)
+- Who’s Who Legal 2019,2017, 2016 – Immigration (South Africa)